jayasrivenkateshp/aws-learning/01-IAM/01-MFA/README.md

 ### Factor (or) factors

- * Factors are pieces of evidnce which prove identity, and there are identified types of factors
+ * Factors are pieces of evidnce which prove identity, and there are identified types of factors.

  * so, when you hear the term **Single Factor Authentication**.
 It means one of these factors

   There are four common factors that you use to Log in to **any web Application**